jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 +++
-title = "Create a secured REST Api using JWT and Golang" slug = "authenticating-nextjs-part-1" date = "2019-08-16T03:30:00-0700" description = "Create a secured REST Api using JWT and Golang" tags = [
+title = "Create a secured REST Api for a Next.js application using JWT and Golang" slug = "create-a-secured-rest-api-for-a-next-js-application-using-jwt-and-golang" date = "2019-08-16T03:30:00-0700" description = "Create a secured REST Api using JWT and Golang" aliases = [
+    "/posts/authenticating-nextjs-part-1/",
+]
+tags = [
     "authenticating-nextjs",
     "nextjs",